All Issue Trackers

 USDC Wyoming, No. 2:15-cv-169

-9.29.15 – Five non-profit organizations—namely the Western Watersheds Project, National Press Photographers Association, Natural Resource Defense Council, Inc., PETA, and Center for Food Safety—filed a complaint against the state of Wyoming.
-They alleged that the Wyoming Data Censorship Statutes, which make it a criminal offense to trespass for the purpose of unlawfully collecting resource data, are in violation of both the First and Fourteenth Amendments of the U.S. Constitution.
-Plaintiffs sought a declaration that the statutes are invalid and an injunction to prevent their enforcement.
+9.29.15 – Five non-profit organizations—namely the Western Watersheds Project, National Press Photographers Association, Natural Resources Defense Council, Inc., PETA, and Center for Food Safety—filed a complaint against the state of Wyoming, alleging that the Wyoming Data Censorship Statutes are in violation of both the First and Fourteenth Amendments of the U.S. Constitution.
+Additionally, the plaintiffs sought an injunction to prevent their enforcement.

-10.29.18 – The U.S. District Court issued an order granting plaintiffs’ motion for summary judgment and denying defendants’ motion for summary judgment.
-The court concluded that subsections (c) of the Wyoming Data Censorship Statutes are facially unconstitutional.
-As a result, the court entered a final judgment in favor of plaintiffs.
+10.29.18 – The federal district court issued an order granting plaintiffs’ motion for summary judgment, concluding that subsections (c) of the Wyoming Data Censorship Statutes are facially unconstitutional.
+The court entered a final judgment in favor of plaintiffs.

 State Legislative Actions